antoinewg/antoinewg/README.md

 ### Hi there 👋

-- 🔭  I’m currently working on [pass Culture](https://github.com/pass-culture/pass-culture-app-native)
+- 🔭  I’m currently working at [mos](https://www.mos.com), previously at [pass Culture](https://github.com/pass-culture/pass-culture-app-native)
+- 🌱  I’m currently learning serverless
-- 👯  I’m looking to collaborate on any open source project where I can help
+- 👯  I’m looking to collaborate on any open source project where I can help :)

 <!--
 **antoinewg/antoinewg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.